berrak/WLED-DC-Sensor-Board/README.md

  - Gain: 200V/V
  - Quiescent current: 260 μA maximum

-The current sense resistor (1.5 mOhm, 1%, 50ppm/C) mesaure momentanous currents up to 10A.
+The current sense resistor (1.5 mOhm, 1%, 50ppm/C) handles currents up to 10A.

 ## Items to add